Solid wood bottom rail for balustrade

 Both approaches are possible.
 Treating before assembly allows you to cover all faces, including those that will be inaccessible after assembly (groove base, hidden faces).
 Treating after assembly is suitable for quick finishes (paint, opaque woodstain) applied by brush to the entire balustrade in a single session.
 In all cases, apply at least one protective coat to the assembly areas.

-What length of bottom rail should I order for my balustrade?
+What length of bottom rail should I order for my guardrail?

 Measure the internal centre-to-centre distance between your posts (distance between inner faces).
-Choose the next size up from the three available lengths (100, 150 or 200 cm) and trim to size with a saw.
-Avoid joining two rails end to end in the same span: opt for a single piece to ensure the rigidity of the whole assembly.
+Choose the next length up from the three available (100, 150 or 200 cm) and trim with a saw.
+Avoid joining two rails end to end over a single span: prefer a single piece to ensure the rigidity of the assembly.

-Straight plank in douglas fir, pine, fir, beech
+Straight board in douglas fir, pine, silver fir, beech

 Straight solid wood post for balustrade